depressed-pho/quick-mining/README.md

   upper half with `minecraft:air` causes their lower half to break, and we cannot collect loots from their lower halves.
 The same goes for [tall flowers](https://minecraft.fandom.com/wiki/Flower).
-* The addon lets players mine many blocks without consuming their [Hunger](https://minecraft.fandom.com/wiki/Hunger) value.
+* The addon lets players mine blocks without consuming their [Hunger](https://minecraft.fandom.com/wiki/Hunger) value.
 This is because the scripting API is currently not capable of allowing addons to manipulate hunger.
 You might consider it overpowered but you have to live